 According to the authorization procedure for conducting clinical studies by the National Agency for Medicines and Medical Devices Scientific Council’s Decision 6/2014, the issuance of authorization for performing clinical studies is subject to the following fee structure:

-- €1,000 for clinical investigation of medicines not authorized in Romania but authorized in other countries or authorized for marketing, when the study is conducted with regard to aspects which fall outside the medicine’s summary of characteristics;
+- €1,000 for clinical investigation of medicines not authorized in Romania but authorized in other countries or authorized for marketing, when the study is conducted concerning aspects which fall outside the medicine’s summary of characteristics,

 - €600 for bioequivalence studies.